 The College of Business Administration remains committed to Jesuit academic and ethical traditions.
 We are devoted not only to instilling innovative business ideas and competent business practices, but also to standards of moral conduct for tomorrow’s leaders - leaders who will be equipped to lead with integrity and compassion, as well as technical expertise.
 We do this by preserving our proud tradition of close interaction between a dedicated faculty and our students, community service requirements and a rigorous academic curriculum.

-As you think about your future, consider the College of Business Administration at Loyola Marymount University.
+As you think about your future, consider LMU's College of Business Administration.
 Take time to explore our website, attend an information session, visit the campus and talk with our alumni, faculty and staff.
 We’re creating a new standard in business education — so as you look to the future, let us help you reach your goals and fulfill your career aspirations.

 Dennis W. Draper, Ph.D.